 You have nothing in this world more precious than your children.
 When you grow old, when your hair turns white and your body grows weary, when you are prone to sit in a rocker and meditate on the things of your life, nothing will be so important as the question of how your children have turned out.
 It will not be the money you have made.
 It will not be the cars you have owned.
 It will not be the large house in which you live.
 The searing question that will cross your mind again and again will be, How well have my children done?

-For those who know my history, as a mother, you might find this concern somewhat surprising.
-I've wrestled not only with my own Mother's mothering, but also my own ability to mother ideally.
+For those who know my history as a mother you might find this concern somewhat surprising.
+I've wrestled not only with my own Mother's mothering but also with my own ability to mother ideally.
 It took me a while to put it all into proper perspective.
-Now that I have, I'm an even stronger advocate for moms, with all our weakness and insecurities.
-We have a huge task, as mothers in Zion, and understanding this role is one of our great lessons as sisters in Christ.
+Now that I have, I'm an even stronger advocate for moms with all our weakness and insecurities.
+We have a huge task as mothers in Zion and understanding this role is one of our great lessons as sisters in Christ.

-The simple purity of Mother's Day, it seems, is being recruited to the larger war on women, of women, and, perhaps, even between women.
+The simple purity of Mother's Day is being recruited to the larger war on women, of women, and, perhaps even between women.
 Mormon moms, and Mormon women, are among those who, above all, should not allow this to happen.
-We, more than any other women on the planet, understand the divine call of all women, to ultimately become a Mom and, I would think, would not be comfortable in, no matter personal circumstances, wanting to see motherhood diminished -- just to be made to feel comfortable.
+We, more than any other women on the planet understand the divine call of all women to ultimately become a Mom and I would think would not be comfortable in, no matter personal circumstances, wanting to see motherhood diminished just to be made to feel comfortable.

-Again, not that there's anything wrong, at all, in recognizing all women as mothers -- as part of their divine nature.
-Sheri Dew's great talk, "Are We Not All Mothers?" has had a profound impact on this discussion in the Church -- and rightfully so.
-I, myself, quote it often.
+Again, not that there's anything wrong, at all, in recognizing all women as mothers as part of their divine nature.
+Sheri Dew's great talk, "Are We Not All Mothers?" has had a profound impact on this discussion in the Church and rightfully so.
+I quote it often.

-However, we can't shy away from moving forward, once we've established this doctrine, and acknowledge our gratitude for those women, who are able, and willing, to make the bearing and nurturing of children their first priority, and the impact that this has on the lives of the children they nurture.
+However, we can't shy away from moving forward once we've established this doctrine and acknowledge our gratitude for those women who are able, and willing, to make the bearing and nurturing of children their first priority and the impact for good this has on the lives of the children they nurture.

-Even though, as Sheri Dew taught, Eve was called "the mother of all living", in the garden, before she ever bore a child, nonetheless, her full stature was not complete until after the Fall, where she was able to finally have children -- in mortality.
-Let us never forget that although we have a prescribed divine destiny, it is in the fruits of becoming, or doing, that the promised blessings are ultimately manifest.
+Even though, as Sheri Dew taught, Eve was called "the mother of all living," in the garden, before she ever bore a child, nonetheless, her full stature was not complete until after the Fall where she was able to finally have children in mortality.
+Let us never forget that although we have a prescribed divine destiny that it is in the fruits of becoming, or doing, that the promised blessings are ultimately manifest.